 Here are seven tips for marketing your personal training service:

 #1 – Be Proactive

 Sitting back and waiting for clients to come to you doesn’t work in a gym setting and it won’t work online either.
-Now, the goal is for you to build up your platform such that you eventually be reactive instead of proactive.
-But, until you build up your Instagram audience, website content, or referral network, then you should constantly be reaching out and interacting with potential clients.
+Now, the goal is for you to build up your platform so that you’ll eventually be reactive instead of proactive.
+But, until you build up your Instagram audience, website content, or referral network, then you should constantly be learning how to find and keep personal training clients.

 #2 – Start Small

-You wouldn’t ask someone you like to marry you the first day you meet them . . . you need to start small with potential clients too.
-Get them on your email list.
-Answer a fitness question for them.
-Give them a free workout.
+You wouldn’t ask someone to marry you the first day you meet them.
+Similarly, you need to start small with potential clients too.
+Get them on your email list, answer a fitness question for them, or even give them a free workout.
 Then grow the relationship until they are a monthly paying client.

 #3 – Do Giveaways

 This is a subset of starting small, but it’s important enough to be on its own.
 Offer discounts, giveaways, and other “free samples” of your workout programming to potential clients.

 #4 – Give People Reasons to be Excited